isaaclehigh/CIS352Final/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

-For our group, the process of understanding the structure of the code is one of the first difficulties.
-Cause having a systematic understanding of what the given code has already done is very important for the undo parts.
-Luckily while understanding the structure of the code step by step we learned a lot about how racket as a simple language functioned in the mechanism view.
-The process of how a user perspective code is translated into a machine language is a very fresh perspective for our group.
-Another challenge is linking.
-While using lambda language to do church encoding, is already quite challenging, when it comes to a much bigger compiler translating ifArith to x86, it is more difficult.
-During this step, we had a deeper understanding of lambda calculus.
-Of course other than the coding part, how to communicate with teammates is the other thing we learned.
-The experience of the compiler written brings us the idea of how a compiler should work.
-So next time when we have to write another compiler, we will have more confidence and much clearer idea of what should we do.
+For our group, the process of understanding the structure of the code was one of the first difficulties.
+We needed a systematic understanding of what the given code was doing at each step of its execution, especially in the process of finding ways to break the code.
+While understanding the structure of the code step by step, we learned a lot about how even small subsets of racket's scheme can be complex from the perspective of assembly/x86.
+Seeing how a user's code is translated into a machine language was a new and intriguing experience for our group.
+Another challenge was linking our work together in the github repository, since we had never used a collaborative repo before.
+This was a useful skill to learn since future careers will likely utilize github or a similar program extensively.
+It was also interesting to see another version of a compiler after making the church encoder for project 4.
+Even though church encoding is already quite challenging, when it comes to a much bigger compiler translating ifArith to x86, it is more difficult to track a code snippet's path from beginning to end.
+Other than coding, we all obtained additional experience in how to work with teammates.
+Seeing the code for a rudimentary compiler and getting to mess around with assembly code was an incredibly useful experience and next time we have to write/work on a compiler, we will have more confidence and a much clearer idea of what we need to do.